VaughnNguyen23/Llama-Term/README.md

 ### Keyboard Shortcuts

 **Chat Mode:**
+- ** Moved to vim motions for navigation will update soon F1 to list keybind and help for now
 - Type your message and press `Enter` to send
 - `Up/Down` - Scroll through chat history
 - `F1` - Show help